Common Name: Callery pear, many variety names including Bradford, Chanticleer, Cleveland Select and Aristocrat

 Timing and spread concerns: Early detection is an advantage in managing any invasive species.
 Whenever possible, individual plants should be controlled before they are able to fruit in order to prevent spread.
 If control is undertaken after plants have fruited, it is best not to remove the plants from the site to avoid spreading seed.

 Physical control: Callery pear plants can be pulled or dug up as long as the roots are completely removed.
 Incomplete removal leads to regrowth.
-Callery pear regrows vigorously from cut stems and stumps after injury, so methods that top-kill plants, such as prescribed fire, grazing, and stem cutting, are unlikely to provide effective long-term control and could potentially increase the density of infestation.
+Callery pear regrows vigorously from cut stems and stumps after injury, so methods that top-kill plants, such as prescribed fire, grazing, and stem cutting, are unlikely to provide effective long-term control as stand-alone practices and could potentially increase the density of infestation.

 Chemical control and combined approaches: Foliar, basal bark and cut stump herbicide treatments are effective.
 Foliar spray is the most feasible method for a large, dense infestation of smaller trees and is effective anytime plants are actively growing and fully leafed out.
 Foliar application can be done as a stand-alone practice or can be used as a follow-up to top-killing physical control methods by applying herbicide to regrowth.
 Cut stump and basal bark herbicide treatments are effective and can be applied during most of the year, avoiding early spring.
 In all cases, herbicide should be selected carefully based on site conditions, and label directions read and followed carefully.